 When Franklin D. Roosevelt was elected into office in 1932, he inherited the worst economic crisis of the United States (at the time) - the Great Depression.
-With unprecedented speed, he began taking actions and laying the groundwork which would determine the success of his first term in the White House.
-While addressing the nation, he coined the term “first 100 days” which later gained symbolic significance as it defines the importance of the initial period in a new role.
+With unprecedented speed, he began taking action and laying the groundwork which would determine the success of his first term in the White House.
+President Roosevelt coined the term “first 100 days” which later gained symbolic significance as it defines the importance of the initial period in a new role.

 The first 100 days are all about adjusting to a new environment and planning strategically for your first small wins.
 This period usually consists of three stages: